Homeowners Can Pay Less for Electricity. No Rooftop Required.

-Community solar is available to any utility ratepayer, renter or homeowner.
+Community solar is available to any National Grid, NSTAR or WMECo ratepayer who is a homeowner in Massachusetts.
 You don’t need a rooftop where photovoltaic panels would be installed.
 That’s because community solar is a maintenance-free managed service, with a remotely located solar array, sometimes referred to as a garden.
-(Please note: Next Step Living currently offers community solar only to Massachusetts residents who are ratepayers of National Grid, WMECo or NSTAR.
-We may expand to other states in the future.
+(Please note: While Next Step Living currently offers community solar only to certain Massachusetts residents, we may expand to other states in the future.
 Don't miss out: Add your name by filling out the form at the bottom of this page.)

-For community solar, you'll buy solar net metering credits representative of the power produced by the solar array to offset some – or all – of your electric bill.
+For community solar, you'll buy solar net metering credits representative of the power produced by the solar array to offset some of your electric bill.
 Since the credits are purchased at a special discounted rate, you'll automatically save on your utility bills.
-Purchase enough and your utility bill could drop to zero.
 And don’t worry about any repairs or maintenance; we'll take care of that.

 Additional benefits of community solar:

 - Production.
 The locations of solar gardens are selected and the panel arrays are optimized for maximum production; panels are angled perfectly in sunny areas.

 - Portability.
 When you move, you can take it with you to another location in your load zone, or transmission area.
 You will continue to get a credit on utility bills reflecting the cheaper price of electricity you're paying for community solar.